File Storage Structure

 Cleanup Temp Files and Move Files to Archive

-At midnight daily, a job will run with the sole responsibility of cleaning up Temporary Files and moving Files associated with Completed Entities to an Archive Directory.
-This will be a Thread Job named FileStorageCleanupJob and as indicated, will run at midnight daily.
+At midnight each day, a job runs with the sole responsibility of cleaning up Temporary Files and moving Files associated with Completed Entities to an Archive Directory.
+This will be a Thread Job named FileStorageCleanupJob and, as indicated, will run at midnight daily.

 The responsibilities and functions of the job are as follows.

-• Read the .info files for all files in
+• Read the json.info files for all files in

 • <FileStorageLocation>\<InstanceName>\temp